IlVice26/GetNetInfo/README.md

 All information comes from Python's wmi library.

 * Attribute -n:
-The -n attribute returns only the information of the enabled network interfaces
+ Returns only the information of the enabled network interfaces

 * Attribute -y:
-The -y attribute returns the information of all the network interfaces present in our PC
+ Returns the information of all the network interfaces present in our PC